mtrimpe/authzen/api/authorization-api-1_0.md

 {: #action-extend-loan-example title="Example Action with properties for extending a book loan."}

 ## Context {#context}
-The Context is the environment or context of the access evaluation request.
+The Context represents the environment of the access evaluation request.

 Context is a JSON ({{RFC8259}}) object which can be used to express properties of the environment or context.